-- Notice that the district will not discriminate in any programs or activities on the basis of any of the above-listed categories; - 2.
-The name and contact information of the district's compliance officer designated to ensure compliance with this policy; and - 3.
-The names and contact information of the district's Section 504 and Title IX/Civil Rights Compliance Officer.
+Notice that the district will not discriminate in any programs or activities on the basis of any of the above-listed categories;

+- 2. The name and contact information of the district's Title IX/Civil Rights Compliance Officer designated to ensure compliance with this policy; and - The names and contact information of the district's Section 504 Coordinator and the Title IX/Civil Rights Compliance Officer.